Tanu-N-Prabhu/To-Do-List-React-Application/README.md

 8. There are multiple ways to [solve](https://stackoverflow.com/questions/41117421/ps1-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system) this.
 One of the easiest ways is to install Netlify on your <b>Main Command Prompt</b> not the Visual Studio Code one.
 9. You need to login to Netlify using `netlify login`.
 Enter all the credentials to log in.
 10. To deploy the project lastly you need to type `netlify deploy`.
+11. If you get an error saying `site not found`, then you need to unlink it by saying `netlify unlink`
-11. Make Sure you select "Create and Confugure a new site".
+12. Make Sure you select "Create and Confiugure a new site".
 Sometimes it will ask your team name (Netlify Team Name).
-12. You can choose a random site name or give a custom one.
+13. You can choose a random site name or give a custom one.
 Make sure to give a unique one.
-13. Provide the Build Directory as `./build`.
+14. Provide the Build Directory as `./build`.
-14. The suite would not yet been deployed from the given URL.
+15. The suite would not yet been deployed from the given URL.
-15. Go to your Netlify Dashboard to the project.
+16. Go to your Netlify Dashboard to the project.
 Click on `Site has not yet been Deployed`.
 Again click on `Deploy Preview` this will unlock the `Preview Deploy` which is a temporary URL.
-16. After viewing the Preview, click on `Publish deploy` option to deploy your project.
+17. After viewing the Preview, click on `Publish deploy` option to deploy your project.
-17. Now you project is live and deployed on the internet.
+18. Now you project is live and deployed on the internet.

 ---